 Harper Funeral Homes, Albion Chapel, 771 Trail Ridge Road is handling the funeral arrangements.
 To sign the online guestbook or leave a condolence, visit www.harperfuneralhomes.com

-To send flowers to Paul "Jack" Sieber's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Paul "Jack" Sieber, please visit our floral store.